ace-dent/pngslim/README.md

 ## History

 **v1.2 Development 2022**
 - Improved Trial (2) - optimizing number of Huffman blocks and PNGOUT Deflate strategy.
 Trial is smarter, faster and may improve compression for large images.
 Removed `HuffmanTrials` parameter (now unnecessary) and increased maximum number of blocks from 512 to 1024.
-Trial is skipped early, for files well optimised with a single block.
+Trial is skipped early for files well optimized with a single block.
 - Added PNGOUT parameters for efficiency and correctness: use `-kp` to avoid palette trials and `-f6` to avoid filter trials, where possible.
 - Changed OptiPNG parameters `−nb −nc −np` to the more compact `-nx`, when disabling all lossless image reductions.
 - Improved script readability: indents changed from tabs to spaces(!);  removed use of `start /belownormal` to run PNGOUT; removed inline comments; made verbose output (log) clearer.
 - Reformatted 'README' for markdown and tweaked text.
 - Added 'huffmix.exe' program v0.6b2 (06-May-2014).
 It selects the smallest Huffman blocks from two related files and combines them into a new file.
+- Updated PNGOUT license.

 **v1.1 12-Sep-2021**
 - Added an early trial with OptiPNG, to losslessly reduce 16 to 8 bit per channel.
 True 16bpc files are still rejected as 'unsupported'.